25 Top-Rated Attractions & Scenic Drives in Provence

 At the heart of the village, the Cathedral Notre-Dame et Saint-Paul soars high above the town.
 This 12th-century church exemplifies Provençal Romanesque architecture, characterized by its simple layout and majestic spaces.
 The facade features intricate bas-reliefs and a porch with pillars that reference classical Roman columns, and the grandiose nave has vast dimensions.

 Saint-Paul-Trois-Châteaux also has evidence of a Jewish community from the 12th to the 15th century.
 The Rue Juiverie is testimony to the medieval Jewish quarter.
-Here, the vestiges of a 15th-century synagogue (a stone arc that was used to hold the holy text) was discovered.
+Here, the vestiges of a 15th-century synagogue (a stone arc that was used to hold the holy text) were discovered.

-A Truffle Festival takes place in Saint-Paul-Trois-Châteaux the second Sunday in February.
+A Truffle Festival takes place in Saint-Paul-Trois-Châteaux on the second Sunday in February.
 The festival includes tastings of local specialties prepared with truffles, like omelettes and truffled brie.

 19. Tarascon: Provençal Festivals and Fabrics